francosimonetti/process1kg_nf/README.md

 This respository is intended to pre-process 1000KGP vcf data to be workable with our workflows

 This will:
+* Retain only biallelic SNPs
+* Select specific samples
 * Filter SNPs with MAF < 0.001
-* Retain only biallelic SNPs
 * Perform LD-prunning
-* Generate a single VCF file with all chromosomes
+* Annotate SNPs with RSIDs from dbSNP or rename the SNP ids with consistent naming
+* Update INFO/AC and INFO/AF VCF tags

 ## How to run